vlang/v/doc/docs.md

   ui
 ```

-To see all the modules you have installed, you can use:
+To see all the modules that need updates:
-outdated          Show installed modules that need updates.
 ```powershell
 v outdated
 ```